 It got me thinking.
 Why is it so hard to deliver the vision, when it’s so clear and well articulated by CMOs?

-I’m drawing on conversations with leading marketers, the data from our recent research (coming soon) which directly asks CMOs about marketing technology and the conversations we’re having with our prospects right now.
+I’m drawing on conversations with leading marketers, the data from our recent research which directly asks CMOs about their marketing technology strategy and the conversations we’re having with our prospects right now.
 Taken together, there are some clear recurring themes around the challenges of today.

 Pushing to innovate at every turn